iAshishVerma/JWScraper/README.md

-# Project Title
+# JsoupWebScrapper

 One Paragraph of project description goes here

-## JsoupWebScrapper
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Jsoup Library
+1.Jsoup Library

-Android Studio
+2.Android Studio

 ### Installing